espressif/esp-zigbee-sdk/examples/esp_zigbee_cli/README.md

 I (961517) : Done
 ```
 ### ping
 Issue a ping over ZCL.

 *zcl -p <h:dst_addr> <d:payload size>*
+- <h:dst_addr>: The 16-bit destination short address of remote node.
+- <d:payload size>: The payload size must be less than 79 bytes.

 Note:
 Issue a ping-style command to another CLI device of the address dst_addr by using payload_size bytes of payload.